Contrast

 Supporting each other

-Donna and her sister Nicola will be walking Pier to Pier for the third year in memory of their dad, Geoff, who was supported by our hospice in the home team during his last month.
+Donna and her sister Nicola will be walking Pier to Pier for the fourth year in memory of their dad, Geoff, who was supported by our hospice in the home team during his last month.

 Geoff, who lived in Holland-on-Sea with his wife Lee, was diagnosed with oesophageal cancer in November 2021, and after a stay in hospital, was supported by the hospice in the home team and SinglePoint until he died a few days before Christmas.